 - Improve Efficiency – No line-of-sight is required for RFID technology.
-RFID Technology will eliminate the need to remove labeled items from cases, pallets, cartons, etc. and thus provide significant productivity improvements and cost savings.
+RFID technology will eliminate the need to remove labeled items from cases, pallets, cartons, etc., and thus provide significant productivity improvements and cost savings.

-- Reduce Costs – RFID in manufacturing will bring many operational enhancements in efficiency and will help to reduce stock levels and operations costs.
+- Reduce Costs – RFID in manufacturing will bring many operational enhancements in efficiency and will help to reduce stock levels and operating costs.
 RFID technology may be a significant cost up front but numerous companies have seen a positive ROI and are grateful for the implementation.

 - Continual ROI – RFID technology may be more expensive than bar code technology, however, there have been tremendous strides in the technology making it more affordable.
 The benefits of improved operations from RFID technology provide a fast ROI averaging 1-2 years and have saved many manufacturing companies in the U.S. thousands and even millions of dollars.

 RFID in Manufacturing Case Study Provided by Zebra Technologies